Home Funerals

 Do you want to learn how to care for your loved one at home after they die?
 To tend to their body with love, create sacred space, and weave ceremony that feels deeply personal and true?

-In two hours, gain the practical, legal, and spiritual knowledge to care for your dead in the way our great-great-grandmothers once did.
+This 2-hour class is a compassionate, step-by-step guide to holding a home funeral, taught by Holistic Funeral Director, Death Educator, and La Mort Co-founder Lauren Carroll.
+You’ll gain the practical, legal, and spiritual knowledge to care for your dead in the way our great-great-grandmothers once did.

 what’s inside?